Potland Burn

 Whilst the habitat will not be open mosaic, it will be a highly complex mosaic of grassland, scrub and wetlands on a large scale and linked to the Southeast Northumberland Habitat Network which means that it can be used as an alternative to open mosaic credits.

-Colour have supported Advance Green Futures to develop design proposals for this complex mosaic, working closely with their team of ecologists to understand the final goals of the habitat creation and translate this into a broad range of works including:
+Colour supported Advance Green Futures’ ecologists to develop design proposals for the open mosaic, working closely with their team of ecologists to understand final goals of the habitat creation and translate this into a broad range of treatments.

-• Balancing of areas in order to achieve the ratios of habitats required for this highly complex mosaic type
+The process carefully balances areas in order to achieve the ratios of habitats required for this highly complex habitat.

-Once the site and ecological model was established, construction has progressed at pace as credits will be available for purchased by local development sites.
+Once the site and ecological model was established, construction progressed at pace to provide credits available for purchased by local development sites.

 LOCATION Northumberland CLIENT Advance Northumberland TEAM Advance Green Futures STATUS in Construction 2026